spack/spack/lib/spack/docs/contribution_guide.rst

    Flake8 requires setuptools in order to run.
 If you installed ``py-flake8`` with Spack, make sure to add ``py-setuptools`` to your ``PYTHONPATH``.
-   Otherwise, you will get an error message like:
+   The easiest way to do this is to run ``spack activate py-flake8`` so that all of the dependencies are symlinked to a central location.
+If you see an error message like:

    .. code-block:: console